Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * `NONE` means that there is no possibility to take influence on the association.
 * `CHOOSE` means that it is possible to select a related entity with the help of auto completion.
 * `EDIT` means the same as `CHOOSE` plus that it is also possible to created and edit related entities during editing the main entity.
+Only applicable if `useAutoCompletion` is not set to `NONE`.

 #### Inheritance relationship